-Kids don't love learning or following instructions.
+Kids, in general, don't love learning or following instructions.
 Teachers and parents can give rewards to act as incentives to help them develop good behavior.
 Reward chart ideas are designed for children of different age groups to help them develop good behavior and habits.

-If you’ve got older kids, they’ll be motivated by rewards for teenage good behavior than just treats and badges.
+Moreover, if you’ve got older kids, they’ll be motivated by rewards for teenage good behavior than just treats and badges.
 A printable chore charts point system or a management gaming solution is a good idea for kids in high school.
 The games require lots of imagination and creativity from the kids.
 They’re designed to engage children to follow the rules you’ve set in an interactive manner.
 The kids can develop personal avatars with unique powers.
 The reward systems for teenagers aren’t just a good example of rewards for good behavior at home, but also key to having a happy family.
 The kids learn teamwork skills and respect for each other, atop gaining redeemable points.
 Note that you can also make your own reward chart.

-The success of teenage reward charts depend on proper understanding of how it works.
+Yet, the success of teenage reward charts depends on a proper understanding of how it works.
 They reward top performers and acknowledge their achievements to motivate good behavior.
 Let your kids understand what it takes to earn points or rewards.
 How does your child learn best?
 Entice the learning prospect with a theme.
 For instance, points earned can be transformed into virtual coins.
 Align the incentives to the good behaviors you want to reinforce in your kids.
 Make sure your kids are only rewarded for achieving desired behaviors.
 Choose a chore chart with rewards and consequences that'll make your kids happy and motivated.
 Focus on the learning objective before you go ahead and heap rewards on your kid to get positive outcomes.

 Top recommendations by the AppGrooves community.